-Policy 11.7 AIDS/HIV Transferable Life Threatening Illness
+Policy 11.7 AIDS/HIV

-The City recognizes that employees with a transferable life-threatening illness such as AIDS/HIV, Hepatitis, etc. may wish to continue their employment and, in fact, that continued employment may be therapeutically important to their recovery process.
+The City recognizes that employees with a life-threatening illness such as AIDS/HIV may wish to continue their employment and, in fact, that continued employment may be therapeutically important to their recovery process.
 The City also recognizes that it must satisfy its legal obligation to provide a safe work environment for all employees, customers and other visitors to the City's premises.
-As long as employees who have AIDS/HIV a transferable life threatening illness are able to maintain acceptable performance standards in accordance with established City policies and procedures, and the weight of medical evidence continues to indicate that the transferable life threatening illness AIDS/HIV cannot be transmitted by casual workplace contact, employees with a transferable life threatening illness AIDS/HIV will be permitted to continue to work.
+As long as employees who have AIDS/HIV are able to maintain acceptable performance standards in accordance with established City policies and procedures, and the weight of medical evidence continues to indicate that AIDS/HIV cannot be transmitted by casual workplace contact, employees with AIDS/HIV will be permitted to continue to work.